maartenba/maartenba.github.io/_posts/2020-08-25-producer-consumer-pipelines-with-system-threading-channels.markdown

 For every step, we'll do something like the above.
 There are some good [examples of producer/consumer patterns](https://github.com/dotnet/corefxlab/blob/31d98a89d2e38f786303bf1e9f8ba4cf5b203b0f/src/System.Threading.Tasks.Channels/README.md#example-producerconsumer-patterns) in the .NET Core GitHub repo.

+If you want to have a look at the full implementation, [it's available on GitHub](https://github.com/maartenba/ChannelsExample).

 We're done, right?
 Well, yes and no...

 ## Hello, `Open.ChannelExtensions`!